alexnuttinck/alexnuttinck.github.io/content/posts/1-the-reproducibility-crisis.md

 Moral of the story: If your dev environment fits on a USB stick, it’s not reproducible: it’s portable chaos...

+---

-What's the most "creative" development setup you've encountered in your career?
+And you, what's the most "creative" development setup you've encountered in your career?